NodeDash/Docs/docs/intro.md

 ## Getting Started

-New to Helium Device Manager?
+New to NodeDash?
 Here's how to get started:

-1. **Installation**: First, [install Helium Device Manager](/docs/getting-started/installation) in your environment
+1. **Installation**: First, [install NodeDash](/docs/getting-started/installation) in your environment
 2. **Quick Start**: Follow our [quick start guide](/docs/getting-started/quick-start) to set up your first device and flow
 3. **Explore**: Dive deeper into specific components based on your needs:
    - Learn how to [manage devices](/docs/devices/overview)